Fraktal-PM3/firefly-cli/README.md

+> ⚠️ **WARNING: Unofficial Fork** ⚠️
+> This is a fork of the FireFly CLI specifically for PM3 development and use.
+This is **NOT** the official FireFly CLI.
+For the official FireFly CLI, please visit the [official Hyperledger FireFly repository](https://github.com/hyperledger/firefly-cli).
+> Use this fork at your own risk and only for PM3-related development purposes.

 # FireFly CLI

 ![build](https://github.com/Fraktal-PM3/firefly-cli/actions/workflows/build.yml/badge.svg?branch=main)

 The FireFly CLI can be used to create local [FireFly](https://github.com/hyperledger/firefly) stacks for offline development of blockchain apps.
 This allows developers to rapidly iterate on their idea without